pi-hole/docs/docs/ftldns/regex/overview.md

 ```
 [2018-07-17 17:40:51.304] Regex in line 2 "((^)|(\.))twitter\." matches "whatever.twitter.com"
 ```
-The given line number corresponds to the line in the file `/etc/pihole/regex.list`.
+The given line number corresponds to the line in the `regex` database table.

 Note that validation is only done on the first occurrence of a domain to increase the computational efficiency of *FTL*DNS.